HimanshuSardana/ttydb/report/report.typ

 The frontend is built as a Next.js web application, providing a user-friendly interface for submitting natural language queries and displaying results. \
 The backend is split into two microservices for modularity and scalability:
 #show enum.where(): it => block[
-  #v(-3mm)
+  #v(-2mm)
   #it
 ]
-+ The first microservice is implemented as part of Next.js API routes.
++ The *first microservice* is implemented as part of Next.js API routes.
 It handles file uploads (CSV, JSON) and processes them to create queryable databases.
-+ The second microservice is a Flask application responsible for model inference.
++ The *second microservice* is a Flask application responsible for model inference.
 It receives user queries, invokes the fine-tuned Qwen2.5-Coder:3B model, and returns generated SQL queries.

 #let step(title, body) = [
   #align(left)[